madrury/madrury.github.io/_posts/2016-06-09-python-extension-modules.markdown

 }
 {% endhighlight %}

-The return type `PyMODINiT_FUNC` is defined in a compiler macro, created in a maze of `#defines` [here](https://github.com/python/cpython/blob/8707d182ea722da19ace7fe994f3785cb77a679d/Include/pyport.h#L734).
-The simplest possible definition is used when compiling modules while building the interpreter itself
+The return type `PyMODINiT_FUNC` is a compiler macro, created in a maze of `#defines` [here](https://github.com/python/cpython/blob/8707d182ea722da19ace7fe994f3785cb77a679d/Include/pyport.h#L734).
+This allows the declaration to adapt itself situationally.
+The simplest possible declaration is used when compiling modules while building the python runtime itself

 {% highlight c %}
 # define PyMODINIT_FUNC PyObject*